-It is that time of the year where giving a gift can either make you feel good or feel like a burden!
-It’s a great time of the year to think become more mindful and perhaps instead of participating in mindless consumerism, we use a little more thought to give a gift made with love.
+It’s a great time of the year to become more mindful and perhaps, instead of participating in mindless consumerism, use a little more thought to give a gift made with love.

-We’ve got some simple, but beautiful gifts for you to make yourself for someone special.
-The great thing is they take hardly any time, the cost is little and they will make someone very happy!
+We’ve got some simple, but beautiful, gifts for you to make yourself for someone special.
+The great thing is they take hardly any time, the cost is small, and they will make someone very happy!

 HOMEMADE STRESS-RELIEVING BATH SOAK

-We all have that one friend that is a stress-head.
-Why not help them relax this holiday season by forcing them to soak their body in a mix of your stress-relieving bath salts.
-Trust us, they will thank you after!
+We all have that one friend who is feeling stressed.
+Why not help them relax this holiday season by inviting them to soak their body in a mix of your stress-relieving bath salts?
+Trust us, they will thank you afterwards!

 - 4 cups epsom salts

 - Mix all ingredients together and store in small jars.

 - These will last for months, making a great gift for someone you know who is a little stressed out.

 Roasting your own nuts just might be (in our opinion) one of the most satisfying things you can do this holiday season!
 Skipping the nasty additives and overdose of sugar is well worth it when you spice your own, toast them up and enjoy them.
 The only tricky thing is that you may find yourself eating them all before you gift them to a friend ;-) Good luck!

 - 2 cups macadamia nuts